-- → Self-serve buffet stations, which will be replaced with hot slide units offering hot food selections served in closed containers. - → Microwaves - Hot entrée and side selections will still be available but served behind a sneeze guard by the service team. - Cashier locations will be reconfigured to create a barrier for employee protection and to aid in social distancing. - No reusable beverage containers permitted. - Condiments, available upon request, will remain behind counter. - The standard operating procedure for sanitizing schedules, previously implemented, will be updated and all staffed trained. - Student dining areas will be arranged to reinforce physical distancing and appropriate cleaning. - In-person dining will be permitted in designated dining areas only, where dining and security supervision is in attendance.
+- → Self-serve buffet stations, which will be replaced with hot slide units offering hot food selections served in closed containers. - → Microwaves - Hot entrée and side selections will still be available but served behind a sneeze guard by the service team. - Cashier locations will be reconfigured to create a barrier for employee protection and to aid in social distancing. - No reusable beverage containers permitted. - Condiments, available upon request, will remain behind counter. - The standard operating procedure for sanitizing schedules, previously implemented, will be updated and all staff trained. - Student dining areas will be arranged to reinforce physical distancing and appropriate cleaning. - On the New York City campus, in-person to-go dining will be permitted in designated dining areas only.
 Masks are to be worn at all times on campus.
 In the dining areas, diners are permitted to remove their masks when they are seated to eat only.
 While seated, physical distance must be maintained.
 Masks must be worn if the diner leaves their table.
 The allowable population of each space will be in accordance with the state guidelines.